yaronf/I-D/STAR/draft-ietf-acme-star.md

 ~~~
 {: #figcancelingstarorder title="Canceling a Recurrent Order"}

-The server MUST NOT issue any additional certificates for this order,
+After a successful cancellation, the server MUST NOT issue any additional certificates for this order.
-beyond the certificate that is available for collection at the time the order is canceled.

 Immediately after the order is canceled, the server: